wp-plugins/lazy-load-for-videos/readme.txt

 == Description ==

 This plugin improves page load times and increases your Google PageSpeed Score.
 It replaces embedded Youtube videos with a clickable preview image.
-By loading the videos only when the user clicks on the preview image, no unnecessary JavaScript is loaded.
-Especially on sites with many embedded videos this is very helpful.
+By loading the videos only when the user clicks on the preview image – using jQuery –, no unnecessary JavaScript is loaded.
+Especially on sites with many embedded videos this will make your visitors happy.

 Future features:
 * Choose between several "Play" buttons